Is Minecraft’s NFT Ban A Crushing Blow For Web3 Gaming?

 Yat Siu, the co-founder of Animoca Brands, labeled the recent ban as “hypocritical” and emphasized that NFTs can be inclusive, despite arguments to the contrary.

-Projects that have joined the alliance alongside Animoca Brands and The Sandbox include Alien Worlds, Dapper Labs, Decentraland, Star Atlas, Wivity, Space, Upland, Cryptovoxels, Meta Metaverse, Splinterlands and Superworld.
+Projects joining the alliance alongside Animoca Brands and The Sandbox include Alien Worlds, Dapper Labs, Decentraland, Star Atlas, Wivity, Space, Upland, Cryptovoxels, Meta Metaverse, Splinterlands, and Superworld.

-Whilst many tech giants are skeptical of blockchain and NFT technology, Minecraft’s dismissal will not impact the inevitable.
+Whilst many tech giants are skeptical of the blockchain and NFT technology, this rejection will not impact the inevitable.

-If anything, it will only move blockchain gaming further forwards.
+If anything, it will only move web3 even further.